makovkastar/makovkastar.github.io/source/_posts/2014-04-12-android-autocompletetextview-with-suggestions-from-a-web-service.markdown

 The adapter for the `AutoCompleteTextView` is a core component where suggestions are loaded and stored.
 The `BookAutoCompleteAdapter` must implement the [Filterable](http://developer.android.com/reference/android/widget/Filterable.html) interface in order for you to capture the user input from the `AutoCompleteTextView` and pass it as a search criteria to the web service.
 A single method of the `Filterable` interface is `getFilter()` that must return a [Filter](http://developer.android.com/reference/android/widget/Filter.html) instance which actually performs the data loading and publishing. `Filter` subclasses must implement 2 methods: `performFiltering (CharSequence constraint)` and `publishResults (CharSequence constraint, Filter.FilterResults results)`.

-The `performFiltering` method is invoked in a worker thread so no need to create and start a new thread manually.
+The `performFiltering` method is invoked in a worker thread so there is no need to create and start a new thread manually.
 It's done already by the `Filter` itself.
-The `publishResults` method is invoked in the UI thread to publish the filtering results in the user interface.
+The `publishResults` method is invoked in the UI thread to publish filtering results in the user interface.

 ##### BookAutoCompleteAdapter.java: